Last updated on August 17th, 2023 at 08:29 pm

 - Children: 4

-The Nigerian politician and the current Minister of State, Budget and National Planning Clem Ikanade Agba came into this world in the year 1964 and he is born to a royal family, that is, the family of Pius Kadiri Ikanade Agba, the Oliola of Uzanu.
+The Nigerian politician and the former Minister of State, Budget and National Planning Clem Ikanade Agba came into this world in the year 1964 and he is born to a royal family, that is, the family of Pius Kadiri Ikanade Agba, the Oliola of Uzanu.

 Growing up, Agba attended Saint Vincent Primary School, Auchi in Edo state where completed his first school leaving certificate.
 He then attended the popular Saint John’s Grammar School, Fugar.